Clover Hill Pits: Mining town

-Many of the miners lived in town named Winterpock.
-Winterpock, had over 1000 residents in 1870, but as mining dwindled the community of miners became smaller.
+Many of the miners lived in a town named Winterpock.
+Winterpock had over 1000 residents in 1870, but as mining dwindled the community of miners became smaller.
 All that exists of the town today is the Reformed Baptist Church of Richmond established in 1825 and a store that was opened in 1926 to sell gasoline and food for automobile travelers after the railroad was converted into roads.

 Accidents

 The mining work was dangerous.
 In 1867, an explosion closed mine pits temporarily and a cholera epidemic slowed work.
 Methane explosions killed 17 and then 69 miners in 1859 and 1873 respectively.

 Nunnally Brothers Accident

 Two brothers, E. C and William Nunnally, were killed instantly an accident in the mine.
 The accident occurred at the Clover Hill pits on February 28, 1874.
 Heavy Timbers that held up the earth above them snapped.
 The breaking of the timbers caused them to be crushed by the falling earth.